HouzuoGuo/laitos/doc/[App]-run-system-commands.md

   laitos recognises `bash`, `dash`, `zsh`, `ksh`, `ash`, `tcsh`, `csh`, `sh`.
 - On Windows, laitos uses PowerShell by default, unless an alternative shell interpreter is specified in configuration.
-- When shell commands are run, the environment variable `PATH` is hard coded to `/tmp/laitos-util:/bin:/sbin:/usr/bin:/usr/sbin:/usr/libexec:/usr/local/bin:/usr/local/sbin:/opt/bin:/opt/sbin`
+- On Linux, the `PATH` is hard-coded to `/tmp/laitos-util:/bin:/sbin:/usr/bin:/usr/sbin:/usr/libexec:/usr/local/bin:/usr/local/sbin:/opt/bin:/opt/sbin` when executing shell commands.
-- `/tmp/laitos-util` is automatically maintained by laitos internally to store non-essential executables such as a copy of busybox and a copy of toybox.
+- laitos automatically copies some non-essential executables such as busybox and toybox into `/tmp/laitos-util`.